Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 Screen Type

-The screen type means if the cycling computer uses a touchscreen or not.
+The screen type means whether the cycling computer uses a touchscreen or not.
 Most bike computers have a touchscreen display or buttons.
 But there are also bike computers that combine these two.

 Touchscreen displays are great if they are done right.
 If not, using them with sweaty hands, gloves, or in wet conditions is a pain.